AKASHAorg/blog.akasha.world/_posts/2017-11-14-new-horizons.md

 He has been actively involved in the blockchain technology space, since 2011 when he created with [Vitalik Buterin](http://vitalik.ca){:target="_blank"} the world’s first Bitcoin centric publication - [Bitcoin Magazine](https://bitcoinmagazine.com/){:target="_blank"}.
 He served as Editor-in-Chief for the magazine, until late 2013, when he joined Vitalik in founding the [Ethereum project](https://ethereum.org/){:target="_blank"}.

-As Ethereum Co-Founder, Mihai led the early Swiss efforts to establish the business infrastructure and legal framework critical for the Ethereum “pre-sale” campaign.
+In the early days of Ethereum, Mihai led the Swiss efforts to establish the business infrastructure and legal framework critical for the Ethereum “pre-sale” campaign.
 Following the successful Swiss setup, he oversaw the Ethereum operations as Strategic Manager and Vice-President of the Ethereum Foundation, until late 2015, when he focused his attention on making the AKASHA dream a reality.

 ![Mihai Alisie]({{ site.baseurl }}/content/images/Mihai275x.jpg)